Queen’s ‘no action’ climate comments were not dig at UK government, says minister

 The monarch was also heard to say she found it “irritating” when “they talk, but they don’t do” as she was filmed chatting at the opening of the Welsh Senedd in Cardiff.

-Asked whether the Queen was talking about lack of action from UK leaders, Shapps told Sky News: “Well she specifically referred to who was coming, actually – so I don’t think it was intended in that sense.”
+Asked by Sky News whether the Queen was referring to lack of action from the UK government, Shapps said: “Well she specifically referred to who was coming [to the summit], actually – so I don’t think it was intended in that sense.”

 Shapps also insisted that the comments were made “not intending it to be overheard”, rather than an attempt to offer a pointed message to world leaders.